 Adult ballet is growing in popularity.
 Many people are looking for a fitness programme that is more danced based than can be found in a gym.
 Ballet is great for core strength, flexibility, coordination and balance.
 Claire's classes aim to improve all of these elements but are also artistic, use great music and are fun.

 Claire teaches all abilities from beginners to advanced.
-Her classes cost £35 for 5 classes or £8 for a drop-in.
+Her classes are £8, payable a full half term in advance.

 Emily Samways - Theatre Arts Teacher